hathitrust/hathitrust_catalog_indexer/solr/solrcloud/README.md

 * Configuring an ingress
 * Configuring metrics for prometheus (SolrPrometheusExporter custom type)
 * Configuring for sufficient performance -- indexing via minikube is very slow; it wasn't clear if that was because of running multiple solrs at once on my personal machine, the way that minikube handles local storage, or something else.
+* Restoring a Solr index (Use full-text search for this experiment)
+* Workflow to back up and restore Zookeeper state
 We could also investigate the backup/snapshots option for a potentially more supported way of setting up an index release workflow (i.e. take a snapshot, back it up, restore it, swap that in)

 https://solr.apache.org/operator/articles/explore-v030-gke.html has a good introduction to some of the concerns.
 It discusses some about high availability as well as configuring prometheus exporters.